-ACUNS is governed by its Council, which is made up of representatives from each member institution of the Association.
-ACUNS works hard to keep our members connected by providing ongoing information in the form of a weekly northern media watch, a quarterly on-line newsletter and regular updates on our awards program, the Canadian Northern Studies Trust.
+ACUNS is governed by its Council, which is made up of representatives from each member institution (colleges and universities) of the Association.
+ACUNS works hard to keep our members connected by providing ongoing information in the form of a weekly northern media watch, a quarterly on-line newsletter and regular updates on our awards program.
 In turn, we rely on our representatives to share this information with their fellow faculty members and their northern studies students.

 Your support as an individual researcher and as a representative of your member institution allows us to:

-- maintain and finance a sophisticated database system that allows award application, adjudication and management as a paperless process;
+- maintain a sophisticated database system that allows award application, adjudication and management as a paperless process;

 - spread the word to as many eligible young scholars as possible;